arthsmiller/foodpicker/readme.md

   - github like acitivity map for each restaurant (frequency of orders on day x)

 ### Scoring System:
-+10 base score per order
++ 10 base score per order
--3 if faulty
+- 3 if faulty
-+3 if bonus
++ 3 if bonus
-+5 if delivery before 12 o'clock
++ 5 if delivery before 12 o'clock
--2 if delivery takes more than 1 hour
+- 2 if delivery takes more than 1 hour
--5 if over 1,5 hours
+- 3 if over 1,5 hours
++ additional custom points (pos / neg)

 ### Done:
 - carbon format issue when editing